fcoker/wdi-project-three/README.md

 ![wireframes2](/readMeImgs/wf3.jpg)
 ![wireframes2](/readMeImgs/wf4.jpg)

-Finally before we started and after we went through our process, we broke down all the tasks we could think of and assigned ourselves to the various tasks.
+Finally before we started and after we went through our process, we broke down all the tasks we could think of and assigned ourselves to the various jobs.

 We used Trello to keep track of this.
 This was the first time I had used a platform like this and found it highly effective.
 We could keep track of who was doing what and also what stage we all were at the project.
 As a result of this MVP was reached relatively quickly.

-Using Trello, we broke down everything we could think of into smaller tasks - this allowed us to effectively delegate tasks and set up the basic app relatively quickly.
-We could keep track of who was doing what, what stage they were at and what was left to do.
-Below is what the board looked like at the end:

 #### Trello Board
 ![trello](/readMeImgs/trello.png)